BlackCatCode22/python-midterm-due-oct-15-rhinoed/README.md

 Creates a unique ID for each animal to be used in your zoo information system (uniquesID must be inthe format: Hy01, Hy02, Li01, Li02, etc.)
 Assigns each animal to an appropriate habitat.
 Outputs a report (zooPopulation.txt) containing all zoo animals and their information.

-Constraints
+#### Constraints
 To limit the scope of the assignment and align it with the current class instruction, please work with the following constraints:

-Limit the input to four animals from each of the four species (16 animals in total).
+- Limit the input to four animals from each of the four species (16 animals in total).

-Programming Concepts to Demonstrate
+#### Programming Concepts to Demonstrate
 You are required to demonstrate the following programming concepts in your Python program:

-##### Clear, Concise, and Correct Code:
+- ##### Clear, Concise, and Correct Code:
-Your program must adhere to the class programming style guide.
+    - Your program must adhere to the class programming style guide.
-#### File I/O:
+- #### File I/O:
-Utilize various file operations such as creating, writing to, opening, reading from, closing, deleting, and appending to files.
+    - Utilize various file operations such as creating, writing to, opening, reading from, closing, deleting, and appending to files.
-##### Exception Handling:
+- ##### Exception Handling:
-Handle standard file I/O exceptions and create custom exceptions to handle adding an animal to a habitat that does not have enough room for the new animal.
+    - Handle standard file I/O exceptions and create custom exceptions to handle adding an animal to a habitat that does not have enough room for the new animal.
-#### Functions and Lists:
+- #### Functions and Lists:
-Organize the data read from the input zoo document using functions and lists.
+    - Organize the data read from the input zoo document using functions and lists.

+- ##### Input
-##### Input -File and String Handling: Parse string data from input files.
+  - -File and String Handling: Parse string data from input files.
+- ##### Output
-##### Output - Formatted Output: Generate a report listing zoo animals with their attributes and their habitats (zooPopulation.txt).
+  - -Formatted Output: Generate a report listing zoo animals with their attributes and their habitats (zooPopulation.txt).

 #### Data Structures:
 You will use the following data structures in your program.